Economy of Singapore: Industrialisation boom and change

 After Lee Kuan Yew was elected, he oversaw significant economic reforms to the country.
 Structural change and machinery propelled the economy during his tenure.
 Singapore was a small and densely populated nation, with very few natural resources and little space to grow outwards.
 Recognizing this, Lee identified that the key advantage that Singapore held was its human capital, and its ability to provide highly educated citizens capable of competing in global industry and trade.
 On 1 August 1961, the Singapore Government established the Economic Development Board to spearhead an investment drive, and make Singapore an attractive destination for foreign investment.
 FDI inflows increased greatly over the following decades, and by 2001 foreign companies accounted for 75% of manufactured output and 85% of manufactured exports.
 Meanwhile, Singapore's savings and investment rates rose among the highest levels in the world, while household consumption and wage shares of GDP fell among the lowest.
-The beginning of Lee's tenure was marked with success and from 1965–1973, annual growth of real GDP was 12.7%.
+The beginning of Lee's tenure was marked with success and from 1965 to 1973, annual growth of real GDP was 12.7%.
 He directed spending to repair and improve infrastructure.
 This effort spurred economic productivity and put in place the foundations needed to build up basic industry.
 As of 2019, Singapore's infrastructure is ranked the best in terms of quality, with a score of 95.4 out of 100.
-The period from 1973-1979 marked a struggle for Singapore as they pivoted away from basic infrastructure spending and moved towards more sustainable economic progress.
+The period from 1973 to 1979 marked a struggle for Singapore as they pivoted away from basic infrastructure spending and moved towards more sustainable economic progress.
 The 1973 oil crisis raised government awareness of issues such as economic concentration.
-It forced the government to hold new forum to discuss ways of adapting the countries economy to economic change.
+It forced the government to hold a new forum to discuss ways of adapting the country's economy to economic change.
 GDP growth during this time was slightly lower than the preceding years, at 8.5% annually.
 However, unemployment was virtually 0%, and most of the population had experienced great strides in productivity.
 The government highlighted a focus in technology and education to be the new wave of economic gain.
 In addition, they identified financial services as a key area in which Singapore could diversify and attract new growth.
 During this time, the government invested heavily in its budding financial services industry.
 It managed to minimize inflation and provide workers with the proper equipment and machinery to sustain growth.